-What advice do you give your high school student-athletes that want to play at the college level?
+What advice do you give your high school student-athletes who want to play at the college level?

-Specifically, before events (showcases, tournaments etc.), Coach DeLano advises players to send emails to the college coaches they want to begin conversing with.
-In the email, he recommends players be as detailed as possible providing playing field number, team colors, jersey number etc. He also suggests that players research the college to ensure the college is a good fit for them.
-Geography is another big factor to take into account.
+Specifically, before events (showcases, tournaments, etc.), Coach DeLano advises players to send emails to the college coaches they want to begin conversing with.
+In the email, he recommends players be as detailed as possible, providing playing field number, team colors, jersey number, etc. He also suggests that players research the college to ensure the college is a good fit for them.
+Geography is another significant factor to take into account.
 For example, players need to be sure they are open to going cross-country if a California lacrosse coach expresses interest in them as a player.

-How can a high school lacrosse player get noticed during the recruiting process (showcases, club teams etc.)?
-What should high-school lacrosse players focus on throughout their recruiting process that’s different than other sport athletes?
+How can a high school lacrosse player get noticed during the recruiting process (showcases, club teams, etc.)?
+What should high-school lacrosse players focus on throughout their recruiting process that’s different from other sports athletes?

-Coach DeLano’s expertise is the sport of lacrosse, so it’s difficult to compare the recruiting process for other sport athletes.
+Coach DeLano’s expertise is the sport of lacrosse, so it isn’t very easy to compare the recruiting process for other sports athletes.
 For lacrosse players in general, college recruiters are trained to identify fundamentally sound players on the field and evaluate the talents they have to offer.
 The Albany Power Lacrosse Club stresses that their athletes should be unselfish when playing; they shouldn’t show off merely because a college coach is potentially scouting them that day.
 Coach DeLano also said that he believes it’s important for college recruiters to see athletes making good decisions on the field, which complements his earlier statement about being unselfish.

-What are you thoughts on the different divisions?
+What are your thoughts on the NCAA divisions?

-How important are overnight visits?
+How vital are overnight visits?
 What should players look for?
 What questions should they ask?

 You May Also Like: